 My research program is primarily concerned with rhetoric surrounding homelessness and poverty in the United States.
-I supplement traditional rhetorical analysis with qualitative methods like interviews and focus groups to conduct this research.
+I write about both how homeless is represented in pop culture and how it appears in public policy conversations.
+To conduct this research, I supplement traditional rhetorical analysis with qualitative methods like interviews and focus groups.

 "'Expensive' People: Consumer Citizenship and the Construction of Neoliberal Publics."
 (2018).
 Communication and the Public Vol. 3, no. 3, pp. 190-204.